Little rain in sight, southwest Kansas farmers struggle with the drought

 CIMARRON, Kan.
-(KSNW) – The Governor addressed the ongoing drought issue Monday as many counties across the state are facing drier conditions than normal.
+(KSNW) – Governor Laura Kelly addressed the ongoing drought issue Monday as many counties across the state are facing drier conditions than normal.

 The lack of rainfall, especially in southwest Kansas, has many farmers worried about their crops.